jnand/cortland-guide/pages/hardware.md

 > The Yubikey also implements the HMAC-based One-time Password Algorithm (HOTP) and the Time-based One-time Password Algorithm (TOTP), and identifies itself as a keyboard that delivers the one-time password over the USB HID protocol.

-These feature will be critical in mitigating risks defined in out threat model, such as over the shoulder skimming, and create very robust authentication strategy.
+These feature will be critical in mitigating risks defined in out threat model, such as over the shoulder skimming, and create a very robust authentication strategy.

 ### Drivers & Apps ###